 Along with the International SOS office in China, the medical team assessed the crew to ascertain who was vulnerable to the measles virus.
 They checked the vaccination history of the employees, and then carried out blood tests to see which employees had measles antibodies present.
 Anyone on-board without vaccination records or measles antibodies was given the measles vaccine.

 As a result, the company soon adopted a rigorous vaccination and measles health promotion programme for other vessels in the region.

 The public health authorities were satisfied that the client had taken best efforts to control the outbreak.
 They let the rig continue its operations while closely monitoring the situation to make sure that the number of infections did not increase.

 Two weeks later, the rig was taken off high alert.
 There were only two new cases of measles after the International SOS interventions and all the infected patients fully recovered.

-The company was able to show the authorities that it had credible occupational health policies and procedures that would work in the event of genuine threat to employee health.
-Their reputation remained intact during a difficult period and they were able to balance Duty of Care obligations with their operational needs.
+The company was able to show the authorities that it had credible occupational health policies.
+They could also demonstrate that their procedures would work in the event of genuine threat to employee health.
+Their reputation remained intact during a difficult period.
+They were able to balance Duty of Care obligations with their operational needs.